 Rising energy costs: what you can do

-In this guide, we’ve put together some tips to help keep your energy bills low, plus some resources for support you might be able to get.
-We also let you know what you can do to help avoid scams.
+In this guide, we’ve put together some handy tips to help keep your energy bills low.
+You can also find out about support you might be able to get and what you can do to avoid scams.

 Tip 1 – Everyday changes to cut your energy bills

-• Make small changes: Have a look at these tips from The Energy Saving Trust.
-While the changes on their own may seem small, you could save up to £564 a year
+• Make small changes and have a look at these tips from The Energy Saving Trust.
+While the changes on their own might seem small, you could save up to £493 a year.

-• Make use of your smart meter: If you have a smart meter for your gas and electricity, using an in-home display will show you when you’re using energy, and help to pick out where you can reduce.
+• Make use of your smart meter.
+If you have a smart meter for your gas and electricity, using an in-home display will show you when you’re using energy.
+It will help you to identify where you can reduce your usage.
 Everyone is entitled to a smart meter.
-If you feel like you’d benefit from one visit Smart Energy GB to find out how to request your upgrade.
+If you feel like you’d benefit from one, visit Smart Energy GB to find out how to request your upgrade.

 Tip 2 – Get help and support

-• MoneyHelper’s energy advice is updated regularly with hints and tips to save money on your bills.
-You can also find information on grants.
+• MoneyHelper’s energy advice has hints and tips to save money.

-• Help for households gives you details on the government support available, and how you can apply.
+• Help for households gives you details on how to apply for government support.

-• Block out the draughts: Professional draught-proofing can cost £225 and save you £60 a year, but you can do some DIY draught-proofing by putting weatherstrip seal tape around your door and window frames.
+• Block out the draughts.
+Professional draught-proofing can cost £250 and save you between £70-£100 a year.
+You can do some DIY draught-proofing by putting weatherstrip seal tape around your door and window frames.
 You can also add secondary glazing film to windows to reduce heat loss.

-• Turn down the temperature: If you have a combi boiler, the water and heating temperatures are adjustable.
-If you’re heating hot water just to cool it back down for a shower, you could be spending where you don’t need to.
+• Turn down the temperature.
+If you have a combi boiler, the temperature is adjustable.
+If you’re heating hot water just to cool it back down, you could be spending where you don’t need to.

-• Insulate where possible: Putting a British standard jacket around your hot water tank could save you £70 a year, and insulating your pipes could keep water hotter for longer.
+• Insulate where possible.
+Putting a British standard jacket around your hot water tank could save you £70 a year.
+Insulating your pipes could keep water hotter for longer.

 Call center Icon